Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 2

 the end of the railway running west from Cheribon.
 Air raid alarms during the

-day and one at midnight.
+1 mile up river.
 Additional workers are being brought in from other branches

 to do this work and to rebuild the wooden bridge.
 Two bodies are still missing

 Lt Col Ishi took over command of this camp.
-Col Black, O'Brien, [[Condon?]]
+Col Black, O'Brien Condon

 and McDonough came back from Chunkai on 29 Nov.
 Many Cols came with

-of RE, Southern of Punjabi, Johnson of Suffolks.
+Gordon of RE, Southern of Punjabi, Johnson of Suffolks.
 Went to Confession

-SUNDAY DEC 3
+SUNDAY DEC '3

 second alarm this night.
 The men are still nervous and most of the western